• HEALTHCARE PROFESSIONALS

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 BRAFTOVI and certain other medicines can affect each other, causing side effects or affecting how BRAFTOVI or other medicines work.
 You should also avoid grapefruit products during treatment with BRAFTOVI.

-These are not all the possible side effects of BRAFTOVI and MEKTOVI.
+These are not all of the possible side effects of BRAFTOVI and MEKTOVI.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088 or visit www.fda.gov/medwatch.
 You may also report side effects to Pfizer Inc. at 1-800-438-1985.

-Please see both BRAFTOVI full Prescribing Information, including Medication Guide, and MEKTOVI full Prescribing Information, including Patient Information, for additional information.
+For BRAF positive metastatic melanoma, please see both BRAFTOVI full Prescribing Information, including Medication Guide, and MEKTOVI full Prescribing Information, including Medication Guide, for additional information.

-BRAFTOVI and MEKTOVI are prescription medicines used together to treat people with a type of skin cancer called melanoma:
+• in combination with a prescription medicine called MEKTOVI (binimetinib) to treat adults with a type of skin cancer called melanoma:

 • that has spread to other parts of the body or cannot be removed by surgery, and